peterkappelt/Tradfri-FHEM/README.md

 ## Contact me

+If you've a github account: please open an issue, with the appropriate description of your problem.
-Feel free to send me an email, if you've any questions or problems: <kappelt.peter@gmail.com>
+You may send me an email, though issues are prefered: <kappelt.peter@gmail.com>